Looking for a Musky Guide?

 ***Note the markings and the most distinguished ID with the deformed snout on this fish.
 An obvious birth deformity.

-On Saturday October 19, 2013 (one week later to the date and almost the same time) my guest re-caught the same fish and was once again released.
+On Saturday October 19, 2013 (one week later to the date and almost the same spot) my other guest re-caught the same fish and was once again released.

 Spring – Summer – Fall..
 If you are up for the Challenge I would like to take you out and help you catch a musky.
 If it is a trophy I will get you in contact with our best area taxidermist and work to get a replica.
 With good measurements, and photos the fish will be reproduced to the best likeness of your fish.
 A replica will last a lifetime… skin mounts will decompose after time.